daelsepara/WebAPI/README.md

 Run the Debug/Release version.
 Visual Studio runs IISExpress on a separate browser window.
 Take note of the URL, e.g. http://localhost:port.
 Use the URL provided and make request calls to the /prescriptions end point, e.g. http://localhost:port/prescriptions

-To create GET/POST/DELETE/PUT requests you can use the free version of the Postman software downloadable at: [https://www.getpostman.com/](https://www.getpostman.com/)
+To create GET/POST/DELETE/PUT requests (with/without authentication), you can use the free version of the Postman software downloadable at: [https://www.getpostman.com/](https://www.getpostman.com/)

 # Dependencies

 Uses Newtonsoft Json library to serialize objects into a JSON string.
+It is automatically downloaded during build/deployment.

 # Deployment

+*TODO*